 How is alcohol use disorder defined?

-Alcohol use disorder is characterized by out-of-control drinking that harms a person's health, job, or social connections.
+Alcohol use disorder is characterized by continued drinking in spite of negative social, emotional or health consequences.
 The formal diagnosis of AUD is defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM).